Tour program, dates and prices

 Day 1: Madrid

 Welcome to Spain and to the grand city of Madrid.
 You will be met at the airport and transferred to your hotel.
-Enjoy your free time to explore Spain’s capital city.
-It has long been Europe’s cultural capital and so it is one of the best places to visit in Spain when it comes to arts and culture.
+The rest of the day is for free time, as you prepare for your tour of Spain.
 Accommodation at the hotel.

 Day 2: Madrid